fmtlib/fmt/doc/api.rst

 Custom allocators
 =================

-The C++ Format library supports custom dynamic memory allocators.
+The fmt library supports custom dynamic memory allocators.
 A custom allocator class can be specified as a template argument to :class:`fmt::BasicMemoryWriter`::